Rachel0619/Loan-Approval-Prediction/README.md

 1. Drop unique identifier (id column)
 2. Drop rows with missing values
-3. Drop rows with outliers using Tukey's IQR method
+3. Drop rows with outliers using Tukey's IQR method (3881 out of 87283 rows)
 4. Split features with target
 5. Encoding categorical features
 6. Balance the dataset using SMOTE

+Both dropping outliers and Balancing the dataset boosted the model performance.

 ### Feature Engineering

+In this project, several new features were introduced to provide the model with additional information that has a strong domain-specific rationale, which helped significantly improve model performance.
+Each of these features was crafted to capture meaningful financial indicators related to a borrower's loan and income profile, enabling the model to better assess creditworthiness and risk.

-1. Introduced new feature: `interest_percent_income`
+1. `interest_percent_income`

-Rationale behind introducing this feature: Interest payments, compared to the principal, represent the real cash outflow that must be paid each year.
-By calculating interest_percent_income, which measures the proportion of a borrower's income dedicated to interest payments, we gain a clearer understanding of the financial burden the loan places on the borrower.

-2. Introduced new feature: `loan_to_income`
+Rationale: The `interest_percent_income` feature calculates the proportion of a borrower's income that goes toward paying interest each year.
+This measure gives insight into the actual financial burden of the loan, as interest payments represent cash outflows that must be met regardless of the principal balance.

+2. `repayment_year`
+Rationale: The `repayment_year` feature calculates the number of years required for a borrower to repay their loan.
+For borrowers who pay some principal annually (non-zero loan_percent_income), repayment_year is calculated as the loan amount divided by the annual repayment amount.
+However, for cases where `loan_percent_income` is zero, indicating no annual principal repayment, we assign a high value based on the 99th percentile of repayment_year to signify the increased risk associated with prolonged or deferred repayment.
+This feature provides a clear signal of repayment behavior, helping the model assess long-term credit risk more effectively.

+3. `zero_repayment_risk`
+Rationale: The `zero_repayment_risk` feature flags cases where loan_percent_income is zero, meaning the borrower does not pay any principal on an annual basis.
+This binary feature (1 for no repayment, 0 otherwise) highlights high-risk scenarios where the loan's repayment is deferred, potentially increasing the risk of default.

+4. `loan_to_income`
+Rationale: The `loan_to_income` ratio measures the loan amount relative to the borrower's income.
+This feature serves as a proxy for debt-to-income ratio, helping the model understand the borrower’s debt burden.
+Higher ratios indicate that a larger portion of income would be needed to cover loan obligations, increasing potential financial strain and risk.

-This feature is able to increase test score from 0.94009 to 0.94844
+Adding these features are able to increase the cross-validation F1 score for base model (LogisticaRegression with default parameters) from 0.9305 to 0.9323.

+### Feature Selection

+No explicit feature selection was performed for two main reasons:

+- Manageable Number of Features: After feature engineering and one-hot encoding, the dataset includes only 30 features.
+This is a relatively manageable number, allowing models to utilize the full set without creating excessive computational overhead.
+- Domain-Specific Relevance: Each feature included has a clear, meaningful relationship to the problem of loan approval, representing valuable financial indicators and risk factors.
+Excluding features would risk losing critical information relevant to assessing creditworthiness and borrower risk.

+Additionally, I observed no significant signs of overfitting during training, indicating that the current feature set was appropriate without further dimensional reduction or selection techniques.

 ### Model Training

+For this project, I focused primarily on tree-based models due to their inherent ability to capture complex, nonlinear relationships in the data.

-- Logistic Regression
+- Logistic Regression (Base model)
-- Random Forest
 - Xgboost
+- LightGBM
 - Catboost

+#### Cross-Validation Strategy

+To ensure robust and generalizable results, I employed stratified cross-validation during training.
+Stratified cross-validation maintains the same proportion of classes in each fold as in the entire dataset, which is particularly advantageous when dealing with imbalanced datasets like loan approval data.
+This approach ensures that each fold contains a representative sample of both approved and rejected loans, leading to more stable and reliable performance metrics across all folds and reducing the risk of biased model performance.

-Evaluation matrics: AUC-ROC score.
+#### Evaluation matrics: AUC-ROC score.

+A higher AUC score indicates a better-performing model in terms of its ability to correctly rank loan applicants based on risk.

+***Reason for choosing AUC-ROC metric***

+- Interpretability: AUC-ROC provides a measure of the model's ability to distinguish between approved and rejected loans across different thresholds.
+It evaluates how well the model can rank positive (approved) cases higher than negative (rejected) cases.
+- Probability-Based Scoring: Since loan approval decisions often depend on risk assessment, having probability estimates is valuable.
+By using predict_proba to output probabilities rather than binary class predictions, we can assess the model’s confidence in each decision.
+- Threshold Flexibility: AUC-ROC also allows flexibility in threshold setting, which is critical in financial contexts where we may adjust thresholds based on changing risk tolerance or economic conditions.

-Note: to calculate this score, the model must provide probability estimates rather than just class predictions.
+***Note:*** to calculate this score, the model must provide probability estimates rather than just class predictions.
 This is done by using the predict_proba function, which outputs the probability of each class.
 The ROC curve is then plotted by varying the decision threshold, and the AUC represents the area under this curve.
-A higher AUC score indicates a better-performing model.

 ### Hyperparameter Tuning

-I used Optuna to find the best parameters.
+I used Optuna to find the best parameters for each model.
+Optuna offers several advantages, such as an efficient search with Tree-structured Parzen Estimator (TPE), dynamic sampling, and early stopping for unpromising trials, making it a powerful tool for hyperparameter optimization.

+However, I found that hyperparameter tuning provided only marginal performance improvements compared to feature engineering.
+In essence, tuning was like adding the final layer of cream to the cake, wchih might be helpful but not quite transformative compared to the foundational impact of well-crafted features.

-### Evaluation
+### Final evaluation

+Give a summary of the evaluation matrics for logistic regression, XGBoost, Catbbost and stacking model

+provide a picture of the AUC-ROC curve

 ### Feature importance and interpretation

+SHAP plots

 ## Model Deployment